denten-books/plain-text/main.md

 codes, into inscriptions, and into archives.
 Or to see the legal system as a process of literary discovery, were legions of attorneys and paralegals pore over terabytes of textual material, transforming inscription into evidence.
-That is not all these institutions are, but they are also that and there is much work to be done there for a scholar of literature.
+That is not all these institutions are, but they are also that; and there is much work to be done there for a scholar of literature.

 Such textual proliferation comes at a cost.
 Until recently, the bread and butter of literary scholarship has been close reading.
 Close reading, like critical thinking, is an idea easier to performed than explained, because the details become contentious as soon as they are formalized.[^ln2-close] I will tread carefully therefore by committing myself to a broad definition of close reading that involves some notion of deliberate and reflective practice aimed at deep comprehension.
-The Partnership for Assessment of Readiness for College and Careers (PARCC), the organization responsible for the Common Core standards being implemented in schools across the United States today, promotes close reading as "thorough," "methodical," and "analytical" practice that "enables students to reflect on the meanings of individual words and sentences;
-the order in which sentences unfold; and the development of ideas over the course of the text, which ultimately leads students to arrive at an understanding of the text as a whole [@parcc_parcc_2012, 7]."
+The Partnership for Assessment of Readiness for College and Careers (PARCC), the organization responsible for the Common Core standards being implemented in schools across the United States today, promotes close reading as "thorough," "methodical," and "analytical" practice that "enables students to reflect on the meanings of individual words and sentences; the order in which sentences unfold; and the development of ideas over the course of the text, which ultimately leads students to arrive at an understanding of the text as a whole [@parcc_parcc_2012, 7]."
 The general movement here is from "text" on the page to "work" (text as a whole, in the language of the report).
 The model of textuality implicit in the institutional project of close reading assumes an environment of received literary canons, naturally accessible to the human intellect.
 For the duration of the "Gutenberg galaxy," the age of print, a well-educated person might have been expected to internalize some several hundred or perhaps thousands major texts constituting the canon.
-Close reading is tailored to deal with such an environment.
+Close reading was honed to operate on that naturalized scale.

 The expansion of the textual field and its relative liberation from physical media have radically increased the cognitive demands of literary engagement.
 The pipeline between text and work has lengthened considerably.
-On the one side, the matter of canon formation can no longer be relegated to stable, long-term systems of social filtration.
+On the one side, the matter of canon formation can no longer be relegated to stable, long-term systems of social filtering.
 Seen form the perspective of a literary interface, the database, the social stream, and the search engine are tools for dynamic, "on the fly," generative canon-formation.
 Consider the task of finding an unknown (to me) factoid online, about the philosophy of Andalusian Spain in the 9th-14th centuries, for example.
 Where in the past I might have started with a subject catalog compiled by librarians, today I construct a search query, using resources that I believe will return a reasonably authoritative list of texts on the subject.
-The search engine in effect substitutes (or rather complements) centuries-long processes of canon formation, for a near-instantaneous list of results that become my ephemeral, but nevertheless authoritative, collection of relevant literature.
+The search engine, in effect, substitutes (or rather complements) centuries-long processes of canon-formation.
+A near-instantaneous list of results now becomes my ephemeral, but nevertheless authoritative, collection of relevant literature.
 Each text still requires the instrumentation of close, analytical interpretation.
 However, the same discipline of critical and reflective deliberation exercised on the level of an